 Guillou, A., 1996, The Byzantine Civilisation, translated by Ontoricco, P. & Tsochandaridou, S., Athens: Ellinika Grammata.

-Kazdan, A.P. & Warton-Epstein, P., 1997, The Changes in the Byzantine Civilisation during the 11th and 12th Centuries, translated by Pappas, A., Athens: Morphotiko Idryma Ethnikis Trapezis.
+Kazdan, A.P. & Warton-Epstein, P., 1997, The Changes in the Byzantine Culture during the 11th and 12th Centuries, translated by Pappas, A., Athens: Morphotiko Idryma Ethnikis Trapezis.

 Tsougarakis, D. (ed.), 1996, Kekaumenos: Strategikon, Athens: Kanakis.